Techtonica/curriculum/sass/sass.md

 - Use partials for storing bits of css

 - Sass is written in .scss then translated using a program into .css for the browser.
 - Sass is sophisticated but also a direct extension of CSS3.
 Sass makes powerful features available, so that with a few lines of code, you can make changes to long and complex style sheets faster and easier.

 - Sass is just one CSS preprocessor, and Less and Stylus are alternatives.

-+ Go through a nesting example with live coding and student direction once they have exposure to syntax
+  - + Live code a nesting example with student input/direction

 ** How to use Sass:
 - Install Sass in terminal